Carpenter or joiner pay in Nottingham March 2026

 What contracts are people on?

-Carpenter or joiner pay in other places
+carpenter or joiner pay in other places

 - Carpenter or joiner pay in Liverpool